psathyrella/partis/manual.md

 The easiest way to install partis is with the [Docker image](https://registry.hub.docker.com/u/psathyrella/partis/).
 Docker images are kind of like lightweight virtual machines, and as such all the dependencies are taken care of automatically.
-If, however, you'll be doing a lot of mucking about under the hood, plain installation might be preferable (see [Installation from scratch](#installation-from-scratch) below).
+If, however, you'll be mucking about under the hood, or you just don't want to deal with Docker, plain installation might be preferable (see [Installation from scratch](#installation-from-scratch) below).

 You'll first want install Docker using their [installation instructions](https://docs.docker.com) for your particular system.
 Once Docker's installed, pull the partis image from dockerhub, start up a container from this image and attach yourself to it interactively, and compile: